Have you been diagnosed with a brain tumour? Order your free information pack.

 Key findings

 This finding was unexpected and excitingly, prompted the researchers to shift their focus.
-The team are now exploring drugs that, by reducing brain damage, slow down tumour growth.
+They are now exploring drugs that protect neurons, some of which are already in clinical trials for other neurological conditions, as potential therapies for glioblastoma.
+In their models, reducing neuronal damage not only extended survival but also protected cognitive and physical functions.
 This new angle may reveal ways to disrupt glioblastoma progress more effectively than before.
+You can read more about this exciting finding here.

 Scientific research rarely follows a straightforward path.
 Researchers often start with a clear direction, but as they uncover new pieces of the puzzle, they have to be ready to adapt.
-This is really important because research can be unpredictable and challenging at times.
+This is really important because, at times, research can be unpredictable and challenging.
 Scientists need to be able to change direction in order to follow exciting leads that might one day improve how brain tumours are treated.

 This research would not be possible without the support of The Oli Hilsdon Foundation, set up in loving memory of Oli, who lost his battle with a glioblastoma – in January 2019, just 10 days before his 27th birthday.